 We are in the process of establishing a Medical School to serve the local area.

-In consultation with NHS Trusts, medical practitioners and other stakeholders we are developing a proposal for a Medical School to serve the Three Counties - Worcestershire, Herefordshire and Gloucestershire.
+In consultation with our local NHS Trusts, medical practitioners and other stakeholders in the region we have submitted a proposal to the General Medical Council (GMC) for the establishment of the Three Counties Medical School to serve Worcestershire, Herefordshire and Gloucestershire.

 We have an excellent reputation for educating nurses, midwives, physician associates, paramedics, occupational therapists, physiotherapists and social workers with an interdisciplinary and inter professional approach.
 This has been achieved by close collaboration with the NHS and our graduates in these disciplines are highly regarded within the local healthcare community.

-There is a national shortage of doctors, particularly general practitioners and specialists in mental health - at a time of increasing demand from an ageing population.
-This shortage is particularly acute in the Three Counties and especially in General Practice.
-The government has decided to fund an extra 1,000 places for medical students and we have decided to build on our existing strengths in health care education, and our links to the NHS, to establish a Medical School.
+There is a national shortage of doctors, particularly general practitioners and psychiatrists - at a time when an increasingly ageing population has diverse needs.
+This shortage is particularly acute in the area of the Three Counties.
+We have decided to build on our existing strengths in healthcare education, and our strong links with the NHS, to establish the Three Counties Medical School.

-We aim to equip our doctors with the competencies to address the future patient and population needs of our region.
-Through our inter professional healthcare programme doctors will be prepared to take a key role in mixed healthcare teams.
+We aim that the course will equip our doctors with the competencies they require to address the changing patient and population needs of our rural region.
+Education and training will emphasise the need to become effective multi-disciplinary team members.

-A key part of our planning process is to identify the student placements in the NHS.
+Our graduates will be able to choose to go on to work in any specialty, to become the researchers, teachers and leaders of the future.
 Clinical experience will start very early in the course and build up progressively.
-Indeed much of the philosophy of our courses will be to consider the patient as the teacher and the tutor as the mentor and role model.
-Meaning a close working relationship between the University and the NHS is essential.
+Indeed much of the philosophy of our course will be to consider the patient as the teacher and the tutor as the mentor and role model.

 At this stage we are not in a position to take applications from prospective students.
-Our Medical School courses have an anticipated start date of September 2020 or September 2021, depending on General Medical Council (GMC) approval and the allocation of HEFCE funded places.
+Our Bachelor of Medicine and Bachelor of Surgery programme has an anticipated start date of September 2021, depending on General Medical Council (GMC) approval.
+We will publish further details here as they become available.